Marusha

 Marusha Aphrodite Gleiß (born 18 November 1966), known by her stage name Marusha, is a German-Greek electronic music disc jockey, producer and television presenter who had hits in the mid-1990s including her 1994 single "Somewhere Over the Rainbow".

 Career

 Marusha was born in Nuremberg.
-She started as a radio disc jockey in 1991 with her weekly show "Dancehall" on Berlin station DT64.
-When the station closed she moved to Fritz, another Berlin radio station, and presented a weekly slot called "Rave Satellite" until 2007.
-In 2007 she was also a member of the jury in the German version of Popstars.
+She started as a radio disc jockey in 1991 with her weekly show Dancehall on Berlin station DT64.
+When the station closed she moved to Fritz, another Berlin radio station, and presented a weekly slot called Rave Satellite until 2007, when she was also a member of the jury in the German version of Popstars.

-From 1993 to 1996 Marusha presented a television dance music show called "Feuerreiter" for regional broadcaster ORB, which later aired nationally via ARD.
+From 1993 to 1996 Marusha presented a television dance music show called Feuerreiter for regional broadcaster ORB, which later aired nationally via ARD.

-Scooter mentions Marusha in their 1994 song Hyper Hyper, during which lead singer H.P.
-Baxxter reads out the name of numerous DJs.
+Scooter mentions Marusha in their 1994 song "Hyper Hyper", during which lead singer H. P. Baxxter reads out the name of numerous DJs.

+Personal life

+Marusha converted from Protestantism to Greek Orthodoxy.